Accessibility Tools

 DECLARATION OF LOVE TO LIENZ

 Declaration of love not to a woman, but to a city?
-Why not, if you know it very well, appreciate it, and therefore like it.
+Why not, if one knows, appreciates, and therefore loves it - like a person.

 When I walk through my hometown, historical details keep coming to me and I am involved in its centuries-long development; it gains life and humanity and you just have to love it!